jovandeginste/jovandeginste.github.io/_posts/2016-04-29-puppet-mcollective-rundeck.md

 * send the patch on the bridge to interested parties
 * deploy Rundeck projects with git
 * maybe switch to an existing puppet module (eg. https://github.com/opentable/puppetdb_rundeck)
+* integrate with Jenkins
+* integrate with Mattermost